Providence Art Galleries, Museums, Supplies & More

 These art stores in your area should have all of the materials and supplies you need:

-In 1911, Blick began with a single pen.
-Their dedication to quality, service, and excellence has molded who they are now for over a century.
+In 1911 Blick began with a single pen and their dedication to quality, service, and excellence has molded who they are now for over a century.

-Glass, wood, or plastic beads, googly eyes, glitter, sequins, pearls, confetti, and other craft items are available at Dollar Tree.
-These materials are ideal for crafting jewelry, incorporating into school projects, serving as decorations, and even making slime.
-It is a good place to quickly buy cheap art supplies in your area.
+Glass, wood, or plastic beads, googly eyes, glitter, sequins, pearls, confetti, and other craft items are available at Dollar Tree which is a good place to quickly buy cheap art supplies in your area.

 You probably already know what chain stores like the Michaels, Joann, and Hobby Lobby near you have to offer.